Flamingo Road Tour

-The Flamingo Road Tour (commonly acknowledged as the Flamingo Tour) was the 2010 solo concert tour by American recording artist, Brandon Flowers, who is the lead vocalist for the rock band, The Killers.
-Visiting North America and Europe, the tour supported his debut album, Flamingo.
+The Flamingo Road Tour (commonly known as the Flamingo Tour) was the first solo concert tour by American singer-songwriter Brandon Flowers, frontman of the rock band the Killers.
+Visiting North America and Europe, the tour supported his debut album, Flamingo, released in September 2010.
 The tour has received praise from both spectators and critics alike, including being named one of the "Best Shows of the Summer" and "'Must See Fall Tours" by Spin.

 Background

 After a European run, Flowers returned to the US in November for a national tour in 2,000-seat theaters.
 Tickets went on sale during the second week of September.

 Shortly after announcing his band would take a brief hiatus, Flowers began to record his first solo record.
 After his first single "Crossfire" gained momentum, Flowers announced a short club tour to help promote his forthcoming album.
 The tour received high praise from many critics and was expanded into a full length tour into Europe and North America.
 The namesake of the tour derives from the iconic Flamingo Road in Flowers hometown of Las Vegas—where he worked as a bellhop at the historic Flamingo Las Vegas.
 He mentions, "A lot of my life took place on Flamingo [Road].
 It's part of Vegas mythology, and now it's part of my own mythology […] That's my 'hood.'"
-Flower's band, The Killers paid tribute to Las Vegas with their second album, Sam's Town, named for Sam's Town Hotel and Gambling Hall.
+Flowers' band, The Killers paid tribute to Las Vegas with their second album, Sam's Town, named for Sam's Town Hotel and Gambling Hall, which is located on E Flamingo Road in Sunrise Manor.